 Do the math: if you ship a load of goods to an overseas buyer worth $50,000, a fluctuation of just 3 cents in the currency exchange rate could result in a $1,500 loss—or gain--depending on which side of the deal you’re on.

-Maybe you have a long-range overseas business expansion plan, but want to wait for a more favorable foreign exchange rate to make your big investment move.
+Maybe you have a long-range overseas business expansion plan, but want to wait for a more favourable foreign exchange rate to make your big investment move.
 With a forward contract, you can get today’s lower rate for future purchases without worrying about market volatility.

 Open an account with MTFX today to benefit from currency risk management in volatile markets and quick, easy money transfers.